holdonravn/arcvault-contribution-nft/README.md

 Freeze guarantees metadata immutability within the current implementation;
 upgrades are governed by explicit multisig + timelock policies.

+Contribution scoring is intentionally subjective and policy-defined;
+ArcVault does not claim objective reputation measurement.

+Soulbound mode is configurable per deployment and not enforced globally.

 **Summary:**
 Use at your own risk.
 No warranty, no guarantee of rewards, no financial responsibility.
 This is a research/educational repository, not a commercial product or investment vehicle.